imagekit-samples/quickstart/react-native/README.md

 # ImageKit React Native Tutorial

-This project was bootstrapped with [React Native CLI Quickstart](https://reactnative.dev/docs/environment-setup).
-Head over to the link, choose your development OS and target OS and install its dependencies.
+This project is bootstrapped with [React Native CLI Quickstart](https://reactnative.dev/docs/environment-setup).
+Head over to the link, choose your development OS and target OS, and install its dependencies.

 ## Installation